georgius/ProjectHospital/ModAdvancedGameChanges/README.md

 There are several tweakables affecting pharmacy for all characters and several affecting pharmacy behavior for pedestrians.

 ### General pharmacy tweakables
-The general pharmacy behavior for all characters is affected by these tweakables
+The general pharmacy behavior for all characters is affected by these tweakables:

 | Tweakable | Default | Type | Minimum | Maximum | Description |
 | -- | -- | -- | -- | -- | -- |